Tracer Guide “... and she's back in the game!”

 4. Tracer SynergiesZarya is a great ally due to her Projected Barrier, which can help Tracer secure a kill on an enemy support.
 Additionally, Zarya's Graviton Surge used with Tracer's Pulse Bomb is the go-to example of ultimate synergy.
 Another tank who helps Tracer's play style is Winston, who can follow up Tracer's dives with his Jump Pack and can protect Tracer with his Barrier Projector.
 Last but not least, Tracer's fellow flanker, Genji, can use his Swift Strike and close-range Shurikens to cleanup any enemies that Tracer leaves low.

-5. Tracer CountersMcCree is one of the heroes that makes Tracer think twice about her approach, as his Flashbang can take out a Tracer who gets to close to his position.
+5. Tracer CountersMcCree is one of the heroes that makes Tracer think twice about her approach, as his Flashbang can take out any Tracer who gets too close to his position.
 Tracers who know that he has the ability available will be slowed down until he uses it or they are caught out.
+Moira's small hitbox and ability to self sustain makes her a difficult target for Tracer to duel.
 The queen of Crowd Control and the anti-Dive sensation, Brigitte is a support who has little to fear from Tracer's Kit.
 Her Inspire heals her as Tracer tries to dance around her.
 If Tracer gets too close, Brigitte can combo her with a hit from Rocket Flail, then Shield Bash, and finally Whip Shot to kill a full-health Tracer.
 Additionally, Brigitte's 250 health consisting of 50 armor ensures that Tracer cannot one-clip the support.
-Last but not least, Torbjörn makes Tracer ineffective in a number of ways — notably, his Deploy Turret ability slows her down, as his automated killing machine does not miss despite Tracer's speed.

 6. Tracer Is Strong AgainstConfiguration: Sentry due to her Pulse Bomb.
 A more traditional counter, Tracer can completely shutdown Zenyatta due to his slow movements and lack of self-heals.
 Her Pulse Bomb can counter Zenyatta in a number of ways, most notably when he tries to save teammates from large ultimates like Zarya's Graviton Surge.